AlphaBravoCompany/ab-training-labs/container-bootcamp/section-8-labs/README.md

 Note that the pods have been or are being Terminated and replaced, but the names stay the same.

-We can also see that persistent volumes (more on those in a later section) have ordinal names as well.
+Let's take a look at the persistent volume claims:

 `kubectl get pvc -n training-lab`

+Notice that persistent volumes (more on those in a later section) have ordinal names as well.

 Lastly, if you look at the `nginx-statefulset.yml` file, we also had to create a service.
 That is because StatefulSets currently require a Headless Service to be responsible for the network identity of the Pods.
 (More on Services in a later lab as well).